A letter from students and staff to Graeme Dey, Minister for Higher and Further Education

 • Students are paying the price, with learning conditions deteriorating and support services being slashed.
 The student experience has already been deeply damaged, and things are only going to get worse.

-• The current crisis is just the tip of the iceberg.
-Without immediate, structural change, we are hurtling towards an education system that is unsustainable, unjust, and unable to fulfil its role as a pillar of social progress and economic prosperity.
+Without immediate structural change, we are hurtling towards an education system that is unable to fulfil its role as a pillar of social progress and economic prosperity.

 This is not just about numbers on a balance sheet—it is about people’s futures, their jobs, their education, and their lives.
 It is about Scotland’s ability to be a world leader in education.
 It is about whether we believe in an accessible, high-quality, well-funded education system—or whether we are content to let it collapse in front of us.